Jaeder42/InitialStatusRedminePlugin/README.md

     Run the plugin migrations rake db:migrate_plugins

     Restart your Redmine web servers

+    You will need to add Initial to your workflow.
+To see it you need to uncheck:
+    "Only display statuses that are used by this tracker" on the workflow menu.
+    From there you can add all the statuses you want to be settable on creation.

 #What it does
     The plugin alters the view for creating a new issue.